Jyssssss/SCU_COEN280_yelp-app/README.md

 2. Connect to the database and execute createdb.sql to generate tables.

-3. Build Maven project
+3. Build Maven project.
+The command will generate .jar files in the target file.

 ```sh
 ./mvnw clean install
 ```

-The command will generate .jar files in the target file.

 4. Populate dataset.
 Go to the target file and execute the following command.
+The arguments are the dataset json files.

 ```sh
 java -jar populate.jar yelp_business.json yelp_review.json yelp_checkin.json yelp_user.json
 ```

-The arguments are the dataset json files.

 5. Execute application.jar to start your search!